William Remington: Career

 For his position with the Office of Price Administration, Remington was required to undergo a loyalty-security check, which began in 1941.
 He admitted having been active in Communist-allied groups such as the American Peace Mobilization, but denied any sympathy with communism and swore under oath that he was not and had never been a member of the Communist Party.
-His leftist affiliations raised concerns, but the investigation was superficial and his security clearance was approved.
+Although his leftist affiliations raised concerns, the inquiry was somewhat superficial in nature (despite dragging out for many months), and his security clearance was approved.